-The research was carried out at six localities in a longitudinal transect above the Arctic Circle, from northeastern Finland to northeastern Russia (27°E to 166°E; Fig. 1A).
+The research was carried out at six localities along a longitudinal transect above the Arctic Circle, from northeastern Finland to northeastern Russia (27°E to 166°E; Fig. 1A).
 Four main conifer species in the forest-tundra ecotone were sampled (i.e., Pinus sylvestris, Larix sibirica, Larix gmelinii and Larix cajanderi).
 Thus, in the westernmost sites, Finland (hereafter FIN) and Apatity in the Kola Peninsula (hereafter APA) - P. sylvestris.
 In the central sites, the Polar Urals (hereafter PUR) - L. sibirica and Khatanga (hereafter KHA) - L.gmelinii.
 In the easternmost sites Chokurdakh (hereafter CHO) and Bilibino (hereafter BIL) L. cajanderi.
-The sites are characterized by harsh climatic conditions that significantly affect the growth and development of tree species.
+The sites are characterized by harsh climatic conditions that significantly determine the growth and development of tree species.
 Temperature fluctuations, short growing seasons and low precipitation levels create specific conditions.
 Thus, over the 1966-2021 period, mean annual air temperature ranges from 0,3 °C in APA to -13,1°C in CHO (Fig. 1B), and the annual precipitation totals from 558 mm in the APA to 210 mm in BIL (Fig. 1B).
 Climate data from the nearest weather station to the sampling sites were obtained from climexp.knmi.nl (Finnish site) [] and www.meteo.ru (Russian sites) [].

-The average annual temperature trend for each site shows a general increasing trend (Fig. 1C), as do the temperatures of the combined months (June–September) (Fig. 1D).
+The average annual temperature trend for each site shows a general increasing trend (Fig. 1C), as do the temperatures of the combined months (June–September; Fig. 1D).
 Average number of days per year with temperatures equal to or above 5 °C for the study period 1966–2021 was 133 days and 70 days for the APA and CHO sections, respectively (Table 1).
-In addition, there is an increase in the number of days with temperatures equal to or above 5 °C at a variable rate from 44 to 52 days per decade at P < 0.01 for the more western and central sites, and 29 days per decade for Chokurdakh and 11 days for Bilibino (P < 0.01) (Supplement, Fig. 1A).
+In addition, there is an increase in the number of days with temperatures equal to or above 5 °C at a variable rate from 44 to 52 days per decade at P < 0.01 for the more western and central sites, and 29 days per decade for CHO and 11 days for BIL (P < 0.01) (Supplement, Fig. 1A).

-At each site, a minimum of 20 trees were sampled at breast height (1.3 m) with a 5-mm increment borer powered by an electric drill.
+At each site, a minimum of 20 trees were sampled at breast height with a 5-mm increment borer powered by an electric drill.
 Tree height and diameter at breast height (dbh) were recorded for the sampled trees (Supplement, Table1).

 Since the study areas are located in the Arctic Circle, the soil conditions of each area are affected by permafrost.
 The depth of seasonal soil thawing (active layer) is greatest in the western regions (FIN, APA), where permafrost is either absent or has an insular character.
 It can reach 1–2 m.
 The soils in these areas are podzolic and peat-podzolic, with a fairly high organic content, which contributes to better moisture capacity.
-In the Polar Urals (PUR) and in Khatanga (KHA), there is a discontinuous type of permafrost, which is transitional to continuous permafrost, the thickness of the seasonal thawed layer is reduced to 50–100 cm, and the soils are mountain-tundra or tundra-gley.
-In Chokurdakh (CHO) and Bilibino (BIL), continuous permafrost with a freezing depth of tens of meters is widespread.
+In PUR and in KHA, there is a discontinuous type of permafrost, which is transitional to continuous permafrost, the thickness of the seasonal thawed layer is reduced to 50–100 cm, and the soils are mountain-tundra or tundra-gley.
+In (CHO) and (BIL), continuous permafrost with a freezing depth of tens of meters is widespread.
 Here, the active layer is on average 30–60 cm, and the soils (cryozems, tundra-gley) are poor in organic matter and exhibit low microbiological activity.
 The water regime is largely determined by the speed of snow melting in spring and summer temperatures.
 In such conditions, soil thawing begins later, but occurs intensively in a short period, which increases the dependence of trees on early summer temperatures.